Azure/aztk/docker-image/README.md

 # Docker Image Gallery
 Azure Distributed Data Engineering Toolkit uses Docker containers to run Spark.

-Please refer to the docs for details [how to select a docker-repo at cluster creation time](../docs/12-docker-image.md).
+Please refer to the docs for details on [how to select a docker-repo at cluster creation time](../docs/12-docker-image.md).

-### Supported Base Images
+### Supported Images
-We support several base images:
-- [Docker Hub] jiata/aztk:<image-version>-spark2.2.0-python3.5.4
-- [Docker Hub] jiata/aztk:<image-version>-spark2.1.0-python3.5.4
-- [Docker Hub] jiata/aztk:<image-version>-spark1.6.3-python3.5.4
-- [Docker Hub] jiata/aztk:<image-version>-spark2.1.0-python2.7.13
-- [Docker Hub] jiata/aztk:<image-version>-spark1.6.3-python2.7.13

-NOTE: Replace **<image-version>** with the version of the image you wish to use.
-For example: **jiata/aztk:0.1.0-spark2.2.0-python3.5.4**
+We support 3 primary docker image types, each geared towards specific user types:
+- Vanilla Spark (Java, Scala)
+- Pyspark (Python)
+- SparklyR (R)

 ### Gallery of 3rd Party Images
 Since this toolkit uses Docker containers to run Spark, users can bring their own images.
 Here's a list of 3rd party images: